Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 We can see that it's not an atomic process, but a complex and distributed one.
 Distributed in terms of time and execution, as we can't afford to _just wait_ for seven days.
 This way, this huge process actually breaks into three smaller ones:

-1. The `OrderFinished` handler.
+1. The `OrderCompleted` handler.
 We'll need to send an email and wait.
 2. The `CustomerSubmittedRating` handler.
 We'll have to make sure that the rating can be submitted and actually save it to the database.
 It will emit the `CustomerRatedOrder` event.
 3. The `CustomerRatedOrder` handler.
 That's where we handle all the specific logic.